 Media Type

-With each print, you must designate the type of inkjet paper (media) that you are using.
+You must designate the type of inkjet paper (media) you use with each print.
 You can think of media type as part color profile and part ink throttle.
-Different inkjet papers need different amounts of ink to perform properly, and this is where the media setting becomes important.
+Different inkjet papers need different amounts of ink to perform properly; this is where the media setting becomes important.

-Even if you are using ICC color profiles, choosing the right the media type is important.
+Choosing the right media type is important, even if you use ICC color profiles.
 The right choice should be included with your profile's instructions.
-It is important to note that the drop down menu above is a fixed list and only contains Epson media names.
-When using non-Epson papers, you are going to choose the closest media type.
+It is important to note that the drop-down menu above is a fixed list and only contains Epson media names.
+When using non-Epson papers, you will choose the closest media type.

 Quality Options